GreenHillSeniorProject/greenhill_finance_game/README.md

         - Expand `MySQL Servers` and install `MySQL Server 8.0` by selecting `MySQL Server 8.0.32 - x64` and clicking the right green arrow
         - Follow the onscreen instructions (you will need to enter in the password, **make sure you remember it**)
         - Restart your MySQL Workbench
+        - Click the plus sign to create a new connections
+        -
 2. Once you're logged in, you will need to create a new schema
     - Click on the icon that looks like the database with the plus sign
     - Enter in `greenhill_localhost` as the name of the new schema